Deploying ONLYOFFICE Workspace Community in Vultr

 If necessary, specify the Server Hostname & Label.

 The newly created instance will be displayed on the Vultr Products page.
 Wait while the instance is being installed.
-When its status is changed to 'Running', click on the server name or use the Server Details option to open the Server information page.
+When its status changes to Running, click the server name or use the Server Details option to open the Server information page.

 Click the Copy icon icon to copy the server IP address.

-On the Server information page, you can also find your root password, which is necessary to access the instance.
+On the Server information page, you can also find your root password, which is required to access the instance.

 Step 2.
 Connect to your server via SSH to finalize the configuration